-Dry Lining Systems
+• Dry Lining Systems

 The installation of dry-lining shall adhere strictly to the manufacturer's installation details.
 Joints to be either taped and jointed or walls finished with setting coat.
+There must be a continuous strip of adhesive to wall perimeter and around all openings.